 The best plugins will automatically cache pages as static files and also turn on recommended caching settings, such as cache pre-loading, page cache and gzip compression.
 Features such as gzip compression are used to compress files to allow for faster network transfers, speeding up your WordPress site.

-Want to maximise the performance of your servers?
-Get in touch with our experts today to see how we can help your business operate at maximum efficiency.
+Want to maximise the performance of your servers with fast hosting?
+Get in touch with our experts today to see how we can help your business operate at maximum efficiency with our Fast Web Hosting and Fast WordPress Hosting packages.